stridecolossus/JOVE/doc/blog/part 3 - cube demo/textures.md

 ## Updating Descriptor Sets

-The resources in a descriptor set needs to be initialised before they are bound to the pipeline.
+The _resources_ in a descriptor set needs to be initialised before they are bound to the pipeline.

-We add the following temporary code to the descriptor set class to set a sampler resource:
+We add the following temporary code to the descriptor set class to apply the texture sampler:

 ```java
 // TODO - temporary